 We all really started having second thoughts after that second trip to Milledgeville.
 The school is really good, we really like the program, the focus on liberal arts, the way classes are conducted.
 But it really seems to be a “suitcase school”.
 There’s nothing really much in Milledgeville and so many students leave for the weekend.
 My doctor had three kids go to UGA (and is still grumbling about the cost!) and said the Georgia College students all go to Athens for the weekend.
 A woman in our Sunday school class said she has neighbors whose two kids went there and really loved it.
 But she said “now, that you mention it, their cars did seem to be in the driveway on weekends”.
 And there’s not much opportunity in Milledgeville.
 UAH has their big internship program plus Huntsville has so much to offer.
 Rome is a small town but Berry has the Lifeworks program and a lot of neat opportunities beyond the classroom.
 Georgia College will provide a good education but there didn’t seem to be anything else.
 Also, Katy wants to go to a place where she can really feel like she has a home.
 Join a church, be involved in the community, and not just go to school and then come home or go somewhere else on the weekends.
 So as much as she liked the school itself, the overall environment just wasn’t what she was looking for.

 So now she’s down to Berry and UAH.
 This was a really difficult decision.
 She’ll get a good education at either school but they are both so different.
-As I put it, her choices were “rockets in Huntsville or deer in Rome”.
-The deer to student ratio at Berry is about eight to one.
-Her friend Jenna was colossally unhelpful by saying she would pick rockets over deer but Georgia over Alabama.
+As I put it, her choices were “rockets in Huntsville or cows in Rome”.
+Her friend Jenna was colossally unhelpful by saying she would pick rockets over cows but Georgia over Alabama.
 The rest of her friends were Team Berry.

 Katy was able to make a second trip to each of the those two schools.
 She was able to spend the night in the dorm, go to class (two at UAH), eat in the cafeteria and just get a real feel for what the campus is like.
 One thing she noted about UAH was how nice everyone was.
 The students in the classes, plus the people she passed between buildings saying hello to her.
 She said her favorite part was just being able to walk around by herself and figure things out.